A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Background

 Based on mathematical models, more quantitative analyses could be carried out.
-For example, sensitivity analysis of a dynamical model in \cite{tang2022lessons} showed that the stringent public health interventions is vital to contain the epidemic in China, while the high detection rate is vital to South Korea.
+For example, sensitivity analysis of a dynamical model in \cite{tang2022lessons} showed that the stringent public health interventions are vital to contain the epidemic in China, while the high detection rate is vital to South Korea.
 As to municipal policy responses to COVID-19, Armstrong et al. \cite{armstrong2020measuring} used a survey in Canada to measure the aggressiveness of responses.
 This latent variable was found to be closely related to municipal population size and COVID-19 case.
 Zhou et al. \cite{zhou2022effectiveness} divided the population into 3 groups and extended the susceptible-exposed-infectious-hospitalized-removed model to adapt the dynamic zero-COVID policy in China.
 By examining the outbreaks of Delta variant in Xi'an, Yangzhou and Guangzhou in China, the key role of closed-off management, tracing and testing is highlighted.

-In this work, we restrain ourself to the retrospective studies on the comparison of cross-national policies taken during the first wave of COVID-19, since the policies and their relative control levels during this time period are more diverse.
-The first aim of our work is to make an insightful comparison on diverse control policies taken by different countries/territories during the first wave of COVID-19 epidemic.
-Our second aim is to elucidate the close correlations between the control policies and the epidemic dynamical characteristics in a quantitative way, which would help to reveal more efficient design and implementation of policies to contain analogous pandemics.
+{In this work, we restrain ourselves to the retrospective studies on the cross-national control measures taken during the first wave of COVID-19 and their impacts, since these measures and their relative implementation intensity during this time period are more diverse.
+The first aim of our work is to quantify the intrinsic close correlations between the control measures and the dynamical features of epidemics, which would help to reveal more efficient design and implementation of policies to contain analogous pandemics.
+Our second aim is to elucidate the significant roles of compartment models in the study of epidemics from an new perspective -- its mediation effect.
+This effect has seldom been mentioned in this filed but as we will show that it plays a critical role in understanding the deep intrinsic connections between control measures and the transmission dynamics of COVID-19 epidemics.}